tudelft3d/geo2020/tips/index.md

 Also, it's a good idea to summarise the paper in your own words.
 Sounds silly, but we can guarantee you that 6 months later when you are writing your thesis you'll think that this is the best thing you've ever done.

-If you use LaTeX, [JabRef](http://jabref.sourceforge.net/) is a great cross-platform application.
+If you use LaTeX, [JabRef](http://jabref.sourceforge.net/) is a great cross-platform one.
-With Word, [Endnote](http://endnote.com) is the equivalent (it's free for students on the Blackboard apparently).
+If you use Word, [Endnote](http://endnote.com) is the equivalent (it's free for students on the Blackboard apparently).

+#### What you learned in a course might not be best for a thesis

+Piece of advise from [Peter McMahon](http://web.stanford.edu/~pmcmahon/ThesisWritingTips.pdf):

+> The structure and style of a good thesis typically looks very different to what is taught in "professional communication" classes in many universities.
+This is unsurprising: in most cases, professional communication lecturers are neither scientists nor engineers, and have never written a scientific document, let alone a science or engineering thesis.
+No wonder their advice is ill-suited for science or engineering writing!
+Any grammar lessons that one obtains in professional communications classes are advantageous, but I recommend that you ignore everything else that they teach about report writing.

+> The best way to learn about appropriate style for thesis writing is to read some theses.

+#### Read scientific papers and theses

+The best way to get to know how to write and structure a thesis is to read many of them.
+We propose some [good examples of MSc Geomatics one](/completedtheses/) in recent years.
+Scientific articles are also good to get to know how to write "in a academic style".

-#### Draw *vector* figures
+#### Use *vector* figures/graphs/tables

-Avoid raster figures, they are huge and do not scale well.
+Avoid raster figures, they are huge, do not scale well and do not look nice.

-Besides the obvious Adobe Illustrator, we recommend [IPE](http://ipe.otfried.org) (free and cross-platform) and [Inkscape](https://inkscape.org/).
+Besides the obvious Adobe Illustrator, we recommend [IPE](http://ipe.otfried.org) and [Inkscape](https://inkscape.org/) (both free and cross-platform).

+#### With the P5 thesis, submit a rebuttal/corrections document

+Your committee will have to read your thesis basically twice: before P4 (the draft thesis) and before P5 (final version).
+It's in your interest to tell them clearly what was changed between the P4 and P5 versions: they won't spend time re-reading what they have read, and will focus on the parts you've improved.

+This rebuttal and correction document should be perhaps 1-2 pages maximum, submitted apart (or in an email).
+Include all the general parts that you have modified or added.
+Also, if you didn't include some comments, write it clearly and state why.